gogre/irgo/README.md

 ...paint(board.point, point.newcluster.number, point.colour(point)

-**Circumscribe group on board from pretendboard clusters+shadows =** iboard := board;
+**Circumscribe group on board from pretendboard clusters+shadows =**
+iboard := board;
 foreach cluster in board do
 ...foreach point in cluster do
 ......if point is coloured then iboard.point := pretendstone(colour)
 ...isboard:= Influencie (iboard)
-...foreach point in board do point.colour:= isboard.point.shadow;
+...foreach point in board do point.colour:= isboard.point.colour;